The-Red-Serpent/Red-Teaming/Active Directory/02. Authentication Protocols/Kerberos.md

 - The client constructs a **Ticket Granting Service Request (TGS-REQ)** packet that consists of the following:
     - The current user
     - A timestamp encrypted with the session key
-    - The name of the resource
+    - The name of the resource SPN associated with it.
     - The encrypted **TGT**

 The **ticket-granting service** on the KDC receives the **TGS-REQ**, and if the resource exists in the domain, the **TGT** is decrypted using the secret key known only to the KDC.
 The session key is then extracted from the **TGT** and used to decrypt the username and timestamp of the request.